 Or perhaps I will find a way to socialize them inside my home or garage.

 The mom cat will remain outside as she is feral.
-My plan is to trap her or perhaps the others person who is feeding her, will do the trapping.
+My plan is to trap her or perhaps the other person who is feeding her will do the trapping.